 For reliable auto baud detection, it is recommended to use suitable cabling of the CAN-Bus (two terminators, GND connection etc.).
 Spikes or other noise effects on the CAN-Bus can disturb the measurement.
 The drive needs to be disabled, if auto baud is in use.

 For setting the baudrate with rotary switches, follow the procedure below (drive state disabled):

 1. Disable the drive.
-Set the rotary switches to one of the addresses 90 to 94 (see above table).
+Set the rotary switches to either 90 to 94 (see above table).